pentandra/lifepreserver/METADATA.md

 ### `redirect_to_id`

-An item that needs a redirection to an information resource.
+The item to which this item should be redirected in some way.